“The Goblin’s Last Stand!”

 This is likely the closest we’re ever going to come to seeing Mary Jane get her karmic comeuppance.
 It’s also a great character moment for her.

 My only real critique of this issue has to do with something set up for later, and not with this story per se.
 On the next-to-last page, a shadowy figure is shown watching Spidey walk away from the Goblin’s lifeless body.
 Later, it’s revealed that this figure was HARRY OSBORN.
 Yes, the same Harry Osborn who was babbling incoherently from being strung out just six pages earlier.
 And not only is he standing in the alley, suddenly calm and collected, but it’s later revealed that after Spidey left, Harry carefully removed the Goblin costume from the body of his DEAD FATHER.
 Now it’s not remotely believable that Harry would be able to pull himself together so quickly—and then keep himself together while undressing his father’s corpse.
-So this part of the tale looks really sloppy in hindsight (in fact, I have to wonder if making the guy in the shadows Harry Osborn was not Conway’s original plan), but this is a topic for another day, as it has more to do with future storylines than it does with this one.
+So this part of the tale looks really sloppy in hindsight (in fact, I have to wonder if making the guy in the shadows Harry Osborn was not Conway’s original plan), but yet again, this is a topic for another day, as it has more to do with future storylines than it does with this one.

-Final verdict on the whole thing: Kudos to everyone involved in ASM #122, it was great, but it’s also the proverbial house built on sand—because no matter how pretty or well crafted, its foundation (ASM #121) was a mess.
+Final verdict on the whole thing: Kudos to everyone involved in ASM #122, it was great, but unfortunately it’s the proverbial house built on sand—because no matter how beautiful or well crafted, its foundation (ASM #121) was a mess.
 So the whole thing still inevitably falls apart as a complete storyline, for me.
 By itself, I might give ASM #122 an “A,” but the arc as a whole still gets an “F.”

 The Last Spider-Man Story?